If you love to watch and talk about movies, you have come to the right place.

 First, we are amazingly (alarmingly?) accessible to all.
 Our public audiences range from film scholars to amateur film critics and fans — anyone who enjoys watching stimulating and inspiring movies, who is also open-minded and curious about human diversity.

 Next, we offer information and ideas without concern for perspective.
 That’s because we document our sources of information.

 Further, we believe all ideas are good ones if offered and received with respect.

-And, we have questions; we wonder about things, and ponder issues great and small.
+And, we have questions; we are curious people, and we ponder issues great and small.

 Got that?
 Okay, this is our first question: